blitz/x86.lol/_posts/2020-01-01-riscv-intro.md

 ## Parting Words

 If this post sounded overly negative, this is not intended.
-I'm personally very excited about RISC-V and its possiblities.
+I'm personally very excited about RISC-V and its possibilities.
 If the amount of assembly I have to write to get a toy kernel going is any indication, RISC-V wins hands down.